-- Product Data: For each type of product indicated.
-A. - Β. Samples for Verification: For each of the following: - 5 lb of mineral mulch for each color and texture of stone required, in labeled plastic bags.
-1. - Edging materials and accessories, of manufacturer's standard size, to verify color selected.
-2. - C. Product Certificates: For each type of manufactured product, signed by product manufacturer, and complying with the following: - Manufacturer's certified analysis for standard products.
-1. - 2.
-Analysis of other materials by a recognized laboratory made according to methods established by the Association of Official Analytical Chemists, where applicable. - D. Qualification Data: For landscape Installer. - Material Test Reports: For existing surface soil and imported topsoil.
-E. - F. Planting Schedule: Indicating anticipated planting dates for exterior plants. - Maintenance Instructions: Recommended procedures to be established by Owner for maintenance of G. exterior plants during a calendar year.
-Submit before expiration of required maintenance periods.
+- A. Product Data: For each type of product indicated. - B. Samples for Verification: For each of the following: - 1.
+5 lb of mineral mulch for each color and texture of stone required, in labeled plastic bags. - 2.
+Edging materials and accessories, of manufacturer's standard size, to verify color selected. - C. Product Certificates: For each type of manufactured product, signed by product manufacturer, and complying with the following: - 1.
+Manufacturer's certified analysis for standard products. - 2.
+Analysis of other materials by a recognized laboratory made according to methods established by the Association of Official Analytical Chemists, where applicable. - D. Qualification Data: For landscape Installer. - E. Material Test Reports: For existing surface soil and imported topsoil. - F. Planting Schedule: Indicating anticipated planting dates for exterior plants.
+All plantings must comply with local landscape ordinances in type, size, and quantity.
+Final planting plan should be submitted to architect and the local city having jurisdiction for review and approval prior to the commencement of work. - G. Maintenance Instructions: Recommended procedures to be established by Owner for maintenance of exterior plants during a calendar year.
+Submit before expiration of required maintenance periods. - H. All plantings, sizes, varieties, species, locations, etc. shall comply with The City of Laramie's Unified Development Code, Title 15 (15.14.050).